loopstick/CCA_DigitalElectronics_Spring2020/README.md

 > Students with disabilities, including disabilities that are not clearly evident like chronic diseases or learning disabilities are encouraged to notify their instructor after class or during office hours.
 CCA will make reasonable accommodations for persons with > documented disabilities.
 Students should contact Suzanne Raffeld, Director of Access and Wellness Services (email: sraffeld@cca.edu; phone: 510.594.3775), to answer any questions or for assistance.
 For more information, consult CCA's webpage at: http://www.cca.edu/students/resources/disability.

-I want you to succeed in this class.
-Please make use of the Hybrid Lab coaches, the Learning Resource Center, and talk to me if you feel you are struggling with the material — I can help you do better in this class, but only if you let me know you need help.
+**I want you to succeed in this class!** Please make use of the Hybrid Lab coaches, the Learning Resource Center, and talk to me if you feel you are struggling with the material — I can help you do better in this class, but only if you let me know you need help.

 #### Class Format
 Sessions will be a mix of lectures, guided labs, and independent work time.
 Homework will require research, analysis, and experimentation.
 Engineering always takes more time than you think — please make sure to give yourself enough time!

 #### Grading
 I will consider the various components of the class in roughly the following proportions: